 Most major financial institutions fall into two categories – credit unions or banks.

-What is the difference between a credit union and a bank?
+What are the benefits of credit union vs. bank?

 Essentially, a credit union is a nonprofit banking institution, while a bank is a for-profit institution.